-- 201. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 202.
-Plaintiff purchased and used Injectafer primarily for personal use and thereby suffered ascertainable losses as a result of the Defendants' actions in violation of the consumer protection laws. - 203.
-Had the Defendants not engaged in the deceptive conduct described herein, Plaintiff and her physicians would not have purchased and/or paid for Injectafer, and would not have incurred related medical costs and injury. - 204.
-The Defendants engaged in wrongful conduct while at the same time obtaining, under false pretenses, moneys from Plaintiff for Injectafer, and that would not have been paid for had the Defendants not engaged in unfair and deceptive conduct. - 205.
-Unfair methods of competition of deceptive acts or practices that were proscribed by law, including the following: - (a) Representing that goods or services have characteristics, ingredients, uses benefits or quantities that they do not have; - (b) Advertising goods or services with the intent not to sell them as advertised; and - (c) Engaging in fraudulent or deceptive conduct that creates a likelihood of confusion or misunderstanding.

-206. Plaintiff was injured by the cumulative and indivisible nature of the Defendants' conduct.
+- 204. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 205.
+Plaintiff purchased and used Injectafer primarily for personal use and thereby suffered ascertainable losses as a result of the Defendants' actions in violation of the consumer protection laws. - 206.
+Had the Defendants not engaged in the deceptive conduct described herein, Plaintiff and her physicians would not have purchased and/or paid for Injectafer, and would not have incurred related medical costs and injury.

+- 207. The Defendants engaged in wrongful conduct while at the same time obtaining, under false pretenses, moneys from Plaintiff for Injectafer, and that would not have been paid for had the Defendants not engaged in unfair and deceptive conduct. - 208.
+Unfair methods of competition of deceptive acts or practices that were proscribed by law, including the following: - (a) Representing that goods or services have characteristics, ingredients, uses benefits or quantities that they do not have; - (b) Advertising goods or services with the intent not to sell them as advertised; and - (c) Engaging in fraudulent or deceptive conduct that creates a likelihood of confusion or misunderstanding. - 209.
+Plaintiff was injured by the cumulative and indivisible nature of the Defendants' conduct.
 The cumulative effect of the Defendants' conduct directed at patients, physicians and consumers, including the Plaintiff and her physicians, was to create demand for and sell Injectafer.

-Each aspect of the Defendants' conduct combined to artificially create sales of the Injectafer.

-207. The Defendants have a statutory duty to refrain from unfair or deceptive acts or trade practices in the design, labeling, development, manufacture, promotion, and sale of Injectafer.

-208. Had the Defendants not engaged in the deceptive conduct described above, Plaintiff would not have purchased and/or paid for Injectafer, and would not have incurred related medical costs.
+Each aspect of the Defendants' conduct combined to artificially create sales of the Injectafer. - 210.
+The Defendants have a statutory duty to refrain from unfair or deceptive acts or trade practices in the design, labeling, development, manufacture, promotion, and sale of Injectafer. - 211.
+Had the Defendants not engaged in the deceptive conduct described above, Plaintiff would not have purchased and/or paid for Injectafer, and would not have incurred related medical costs.

-209. The Defendants' deceptive, unconscionable, or fraudulent representations and material omissions to patients, physicians and consumers, including Plaintiff and her physicians, constituted unfair and deceptive acts and trade practices in violation of the state consumer protection statutes, including but not limited to 79 Pa.
-Stat. §§201-1 et seq., any and all New York consumer protection statutes.

-210. The Defendants' actions, as complained of herein, constitute unfair competition or unfair, unconscionable, deceptive or fraudulent acts, or trade practices in violation of state consumer protection statutes, including but not limited to 79 Pa.
-Stat. §§201-1 et seq., any and all New York consumer protection statutes.

-211. The Defendants have engaged in unfair competition or unfair or deceptive acts or trade practices or have made false representations in violation under the statute listed above to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising, the Defendants are the suppliers, manufacturers, advertisers, and sellers, who are subject to liability under such legislation for unfair, deceptive, fraudulent and unconscionable consumer sales practices.
+- 212. The Defendants' deceptive, unconscionable, or fraudulent representations and material omissions to patients, physicians and consumers, including Plaintiff and her physicians, constituted unfair and deceptive acts and trade practices in violation of the state consumer protection statutes, including but not limited to 79 Pa.
+Stat. §§201-1 et seq., any and all New York and North Carolina consumer protection statutes. - 213.
+The Defendants' actions, as complained of herein, constitute unfair competition or unfair, unconscionable, deceptive or fraudulent acts, or trade practices in violation of state consumer protection statutes, including but not limited to 79 Pa.
+Stat. §§201-1 et seq., any and all New York and North Carolina consumer protection statutes. - 214.
+The Defendants have engaged in unfair competition or unfair or deceptive acts or trade practices or have made false representations in violation under the statute listed above to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising, the Defendants are the suppliers, manufacturers, advertisers, and sellers, who are subject to liability under such legislation for unfair, deceptive, fraudulent and unconscionable consumer sales practices. - 215.
+The Defendants violated the statutes that were enacted to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising, by knowingly and falsely representing that Injectafer was fit to be used for the purpose for which it was intended, when in fact it was defective and dangerous, and by other acts alleged herein.
+These representations made in uniform promotional materials and product labeling.